 Direct deposit vs cheque timelines

 How you receive your money matters almost as much as how quickly the claim is approved.
-Direct deposit eliminates the postal delay entirely.
+Direct deposit removes the mailing step, so it is usually faster than a paper cheque.

-If speed matters to you, setting up electronic payment is the single easiest way to cut days off your reimbursement timeline.
+If speed matters to you, setting up electronic payment is usually the easiest way to cut days off your reimbursement timeline.

 Same-day and 24-hour reimbursement

 Some HSA providers have built their systems specifically for speed.
-Frontier HSA, for example, processes claims and reimburses within 24 hours for straightforward submissions with complete documentation.
+Frontier HSA, for example, currently advertises reimbursement within 24 hours for straightforward submissions with complete documentation.

 Factors that affect HSA claim speed